ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 The composability of smart contracts on different chains can further enhance DeFi efficiency, allowing a user or a smart contract to interact with DeFi products on other chains and return their original assets on their original chain in a peer-to-peer manner, regardless of which token they use or which chain they are on.

-# MAP Protocol Tokenomics
+# RATS Protocol Tokenomics

-As an omnichain infrastructure, MAP Protocol is dedicated to building an open economy powering everyone equally to participate and its ecosystem operations, growth initiatives, and strategic investments.
+As an omnichain infrastructure, RATS Protocol is dedicated to building an open economy powering everyone equally to participate and its ecosystem operations, growth initiatives, and strategic investments.
 Many public blockchain projects have monetary systems that solely incentivize their node operators.
-MAP Protocol’s tokenomics is designed to compensate more diverse forms of contributions from a wider range of participants, and has built-in incentive structure to procure sustained resources to fuel future growth initiatives and strategically sourced investment projects in addition to maintaining its blockchain nodes.
+RATS Protocol’s tokenomics is designed to compensate more diverse forms of contributions from a wider range of participants, and has built-in incentive structure to procure sustained resources to fuel future growth initiatives and strategically sourced investment projects in addition to maintaining its blockchain nodes.

 ## Allocation and Distribution